meili-travel-tech/flutter_meili/meili_flutter/README.md

 ### Android

-The Meili view is currently not supported on Android.
-Attempting to open the Meili view on Android will result in a `PlatformException` with the message "Android platform view is not yet supported".
+We are working to integrate the Meili Android SDK into the Meili Flutter plugin.
+Support for the Meili view on Android will be available very soon.
+In the meantime, attempting to open the Meili view on Android may result in a PlatformException with the message "Android platform view is not yet supported".

 ## Contributing